Fight Your Charges with a Marijuana Defense Lawyer

 More than 2,000 pounds First Degree Felony Life in prison, $50,000 fine

-In addition to potential jail time and fines, you can face serious, long-lasting repercussions if convicted for possession of any amount of marijuana.
 If you are 21 years of age or older, your driver's license can be automatically suspended for six months upon conviction.
 For those under 21 years of age at the time of arrest, this suspension can increase to a full year.

-A conviction on your record can be easily found by a potential employer or financing company.
-Many employers consider any type of drug conviction to be an automatic disqualification for employment.
 A criminal record can also prevent you from receiving student loans or maintaining current financial aid.
 These blemishes on your record can even impact an apartment lease.
-To avoid these consequences, it is important to fight possession charges with a proven, experienced criminal lawyer to help keep your record clean.

 Jason Trumpler